tamaslipka/python-script-for-oracle/README.md

 Python 2.7.17 min. required

-Extract and copy NASA_access_log_Aug95 file into the python project folder
+Download, extract and copy NASA_access_log_Aug95 file into the python project folder

 Start Log-analyzer-script.py and choose from the following options: